crashoverride777/swifty-ads/README.md

 ### Load Ads manually

-SwiftyAds will automatically load Ads if needed.
-Ads can also be loaded manually.
+SwiftyAds will automatically load Ads when appropriate.
+Ads can also be loaded manually if required.

 ```swift
 SwiftyAds.shared.loadAdsIfNeeded()